Sam-j-Clark/Tetris-Game/README.md

 # Tetris Game on LED matrix

-### Blackground
+### Background

 ------

 This game was a project for an embedded systems class I took in my second year of university.
 It was one of the most successful pair projects I had at university.
 We made a simple tetris game which could be played on a small microcontroller.
 Notably my partner and I got the highest mark in the class for this project.

 ### Key Learnings

  - My first project written in C,
  - My first experience writing a program for an embedded system,
- - Experience with handling IO operations.
+ - Experience with handling different IO operations.

 -------